 Hi, I’m Hannah.
 I am so many things:

 I move through the world in a mixed race Chinese & white, light skinned, currently able body.
-I am queer and use she/they pronouns, and love the question my gender is.
+I am queer and use she/they pronouns.

 In my work, I am a small business owner, Licensed Clinical Social Worker and Level 2 Internal Family Systems (IFS) trained therapist.